 Call for Submissions

-If you have developed or tested a Measurement Tool related to the holistic learning, and well-being of children and youth in emergency situations, submit your measure to be peer evaluated by the Measurement Library Reference Group.
-INEE will include all accepted submissions in the Measurement Library on the INEE website!
+If you have developed or tested a Measurement Tool related to the holistic learning, and well-being of children and youth in emergency settings, submit your measure to be peer evaluated by the Measurement Library Reference Group.
+INEE will include all accepted submissions in the Measurement Library on the INEE website.

 Submission and Review Process